Vegetable Egg Foo Young Recipe

 Large eggs – Don’t worry about these being room temperature.
 Straight from the fridge is fine.

 Sesame oil – I use toasted sesame oil.
-You can use any sesame oil you have on hand, just be sure there are no additives.
+You can use any sesame oil you have on hand; just be sure it does not contain additives.

 Finely grated carrots – The finer you grate these, the better.
 I used a lemon zester to grate mine, but you can just use the fine side of a cheese grater.